FenixProtocol/nest-core/docs/integration/bribe_rewards/BribeVeFnxRewardToken_Overview.md

 ### Workflow
 1. **Minting Rewards:**
-   - A `MINTER_ROLE` entity deposits FNX and mints `brVeFNX` tokens for distribution.
+   - A `MINTER_ROLE` entity deposits NEST and mints `brVeNEST` tokens for distribution.
 2. **Reward Distribution:**
-   - `brVeFNX` tokens are sent to users or bribe contracts.
+   - `brVeNEST` tokens are sent to users or bribe contracts.
 3. **Automatic Conversion:**
-   - When a non-whitelisted address receives `brVeFNX`:
+   - When a non-whitelisted address receives `brVeNEST`:
      - Tokens are burned.
-     - FNX is locked in the `VotingEscrow` contract.
+     - NEST is locked in the `VotingEscrow` contract.
-     - The recipient receives a veFNX NFT.
+     - The recipient receives a veNFT NFT.

 ### Example
 1. Admin configures lock parameters: